-Many referred to Mrs. Lewis as a “true lady.”
+Many thought Mrs. Lewis to be a “true lady.”
 She was well known for her modesty and her generous spirit.
-She was very active in the community by serving on various boards and founding the Lockport Junior Service League.
+She was very active in the community.
+She served on various boards and founded the Lockport Junior Service League.
 She served as a trustee of Wyndham Lawn Home for Children, created a scholarship program through the First Presbyterian Church, and was instrumental in restoring the interior of the Kenan House.
 Mrs. Lewis received a number of awards in her lifetime, including the Paul Harris Fellowship, given by the Lockport Rotary Club.

 William B. May